daltonbr/com.daltonlima.core/Documentation/com.daltonlima.core.md

 This is a custom Unity Package.

 Currently we have a `Singleton` implementation that uses generic.
-It's amazingly easy to use and remove a lot of boilerplate.
+It's amazingly easy to use and remove a lot of that same boilerplate.

 ## How to install